eps696/stylegan2ada/README.md

 ```
  gen.bat ffhq-1024 1920-1080 100-20
 ```
 This will load `ffhq-1024.pkl` from `models` directory and make a 1920x1080 px looped video of 100 frames, with interpolation step of 20 frames between keypoints.
 Please note: omitting `.pkl` extension would load custom network, effectively enabling arbitrary resolution, multi-latent blending, etc. Using filename with extension will load original network from PKL (useful to test foreign downloaded models).
 There are `--cubic` and `--gauss` options for animation smoothing, and few `--scale_type` choices.
 Add `--save_lat` option to save all traversed dlatent `w` points as Numpy array in `*.npy` file (useful for further curating).
+Set `--seed X` value to produce repeatable results.

 * Generate more various imagery:
 ```